 Another way a runner paces themselves is during their individual runs.
 For me personally, I have a much easier time pacing myself during training than I do during races.
-It’s so easy to get excited about a race and to start running too fast in the beginning.
-Unfortunately, I burn myself out too quickly and have no energy left to finish the race.
+Nerves and adrenaline kick in at the starting line, and I find myself running too fast in the beginning.
+I end up burning myself out too quickly and have no energy left to finish the race.
 I literally have to remind myself to slow down when I start running.

 We are often told that hard work will pay off in the end.
 At what point, however, do we cross the line between working hard and working too hard to accomplish our goals?
 Just as runners run the risk of burning out when training, we run the risk of burning out when we push ourselves too hard in our day-to-day lives.